-Bachelor's-level studies tend to focus on business areas such as finance, accounting and marketing that are applicable to healthcare settings.
-Graduate students will learn more about health-related topics such as epidemiology and healthcare information systems.
+Bachelor's-level studies in health administration tend to focus on business areas that are applicable to healthcare settings, such as finance, accounting, and marketing.
+Students in master's degree programs will learn more about health-related topics, such as epidemiology and healthcare information systems.
 They will also have the opportunity to participate in an internship at a hospital or medical center.
+Some programs may even be available partially online

 Bachelor of Science in Health Administration

-A bachelor's degree in health administration prepares students for administrative positions in healthcare settings from hospitals to private practice.
-Students learn about managed care, community health, research and management.
+A four-year bachelor's degree in health administration prepares students for administrative positions in healthcare settings from hospitals to private practice.
+Students learn about managed care, community health, research, and management.
 According to the U.S. Bureau of Labor Statistics (BLS), graduates may find job opportunities as administrative assistants or assistant managers in hospitals (www.bls.gov).
-Those planning on applying to a bachelor's degree in healthcare management need a high school diploma or equivalent.
+Prospective students planning on applying to a bachelor's degree in healthcare management need a high school diploma or equivalent.
 Some programs may require incoming students to have a minimum GPA.

 - Healthcare delivery